 Genome scale metabolic reconstructions are powerful tools that can aid in mapping metabolic pathways and serve as platforms for generating hypothetical strain designs.
 Additionally, they serve as organism knowledge bases and can be made into models that predict growth phenotypes for potential wet lab experiments by simulating steady-state growth via flux balance analysis (FBA) {SOURCE NEEDED}.
 Their valuable ability to model metabolism has helped guide metabolic engineering efforts for production of industrial biochemical in multiple organisms [7].
 Constructing a genome scale metabolic reconstruction for M. maripaludis would therefore have promise for better understanding methanogenesis and for guiding metabolic engineering efforts that harness the unique metabolism of our hydrogenotrophic methanogen.

 M. maripaludis has already been metabolically reconstructed as part of a mutualistic community model with D. vulgaris [8] and as an isolate [9].
 In the former case, the model of M. maripaludis represented only core metabolism and was used primarily to investigate interactions between the two different species rather than probe the depths of one organism’s metabolism [8].
-The latter case was the first genome-scale metabolic reconstruction of M. maripaludis S2[9] and although it was an important step towards understanding M. maripaludis metabolism, our examination of this model revealed a number of areas we could improve upon by incorporating additional features from published biochemical literature.
+The latter case was the first genome-scale metabolic reconstruction of M. maripaludis S2[9] and is an important step towards understanding M. maripaludis metabolism.

-Here we present iMR533, the first metabolic reconstruction and model of M. maripaludis S2 to accurately represent hydrogenotrophic methanogenesis.
-This reconstruction is the first to include the full Wolfe Cycle, the cylical catabolic pathway responsible for generating methane and ATP in our organism [10].
-Most critically, our reconstruction includes the vital energy-conserving electron bifurcation step that couples the first and last steps of the cycle [11].
+The genome of the M. maripaludis S2 has been sequenced (ref) and a transcriptome (ref) as well as its proteome (ref) has been published.
+Together with the metabolic model (ref), we will have a complete approach to understanding the unique biology of this organism as be able to study selected pathways through biochemical (ref) or genetic approaches (ref).
+In our metabolic model

+iMR533, we have sought to include the crucial Wolfe cycle (ref) which includes the electron bifurcation step in our metabolic reconstruction (11).
+This helps explain the ability for this organism to grow despite the lack of membrane related energy coupling sites (ref).
 Other improvements include eliminating methanophenazine utilization, which is known not to occur in hydrogenotrophic methanogens [2], replacing sulfate with sulfide, the primary sulfur source in M. maripaludis {SOURCE NEEDED}, and adding biosynthesis pathways for all of the unique coenzymes involved in methanogenesis [12].
 We further increased genome coverage and homology by employing likelihood-based gapfilling, a technique that fills reaction gaps based on probability rather than on parsimony [13].
 Our reconstruction is the first manually-curated genome scale reconstruction to employ likelihood based gap filling.

 As an additional measure, we have included free energies of formation to our reconstruction.
 This is an especially salient consideration for methanogenic archaea, which can grow close to the thermodynamic limits that support life [15].
 A well-established method of applying thermodynamic constraints involves applying the second law of thermodynamics to metabolic models to restrict reaction directionalities in the direction of negative free energy generation [16,17].
 Rather than apply thermodynamic constraints to every metabolic reaction, we devised a novel method of adding free energies of formation to our model to predict the overall free energy generated during steady state growth based solely on standard free energies and concentrations of external metabolites.
 Our method allows us to evaluate and restrict our FBA solutions to only those that have a negative net free energy of formation, but does not bound the solution space by placing reaction directionality constraints on internal reactions where metabolite concentrations are difficult to measure.
 In combining these novel thermodynamic considerations with stoichiometric information, iMR533 provides a means to predict energetically feasible strain designs, enhancing our metabolic engineering capabilities with M. maripaludis.